-3.3.2 Logistics Web Layer
+3.2.2.2 Logistics Web Layer

-The Logistics Web Layer monitors and validates the capabilities, capacities, prices and performances of π -nodes and π -means, in general of π -service providers, as well as the status of signed contracts and of deployed π -containers [1].
-In ICONET capabilities, capacities, prices and performances of π -nodes and π -means capabilities, capacities, prices and performances of π -nodes and π -means are mainly captured in D1.1 (PI-aligned digital and physical interconnectivity models and standards).
+The Logistics Web Layer monitors and validates the capabilities, capacities, prices and performances of π -nodes and π -means, in general of π -service providers, as well as the status of signed contracts and of deployed π containers [1].
+In ICONET capabilities, capacities, prices and performances of π -nodes and π -means are mainly captured in D1.1 (PI-aligned digital and physical interconnectivity models and standards).
 On the physical side, this deliverable covers the existing and emerging digital (i.e. data, transactions, events, etc.) and physical (i.e. packaging, operational facilities, handling systems, vehicles) interconnectivity models and standards, and associated adoption barriers and drivers [5].